fbgallet/roam-extension-live-ai-assistant/README.md

 When opening the Chat panel, you can click on buttons to have help about the Chat, or Live AI in general, or get tips.
 You can even be guided by the Chat Agent to discover all the new features!
 Just ask questions.

 Since v.22, it's the easiest entry point to Live AI.
-You can set hotkeys via Roam command palette (`Cmd+p`) for "Live AI: Open Chat panel" to open it still quicker!
+You can set hotkeys via Roam command palette (`Cmd+p`) for `Live AI: Open Chat panel` command to open it still quicker!

-### Your first prompts using buttons & Live AI context menu
+### Your first prompts using buttons

 You want still a smoother experience without breaking your flow in Roam ?
 Simply write some prompt in any block (or press the microphone button and provide vocal instructions) and click on the "Ask AI" button (⚡️ lightning bolt icon).
 That's all !
 It will send your prompt to the default model and almost instantly insert the response in the children blocks of your prompt.